braillescreen/nvgt.zip/readme.md

 * Use `/commits.html` or `/commits.txt` to get the 100 most recent commits to NVGT displayed in that format.

 ## Running the code
-This website is a basic Flask app.
-I run it through Docker, but you can also run it standalone quite easily.
+This website backend is a basic Flask app.
+I run it through Docker, but you can run it standalone quite easily:

 Start by cloning the code:
 ```